 The “tee” in “teetotaler” likely refers to abstinence activists who absolutely objected to alcohol with “a capital T” (or “tee”).
 A teetotaler is a doubling on “total” wherein during the 19th century, people would apply “teetotally” as a way of emphasizing “totally” as in never drinking alcohol.

 Teetotaler Meaning In-Depth

 A teetotaler’s meaning is simply a person who refuses to drink any and all alcohol-containing drinks.
 It has nothing to do with tea as the name may hint.
 Rather, some individuals don’t drink whiskey or other hard liquors but enjoy a beer or the occasional wine.
 Others stick to beer, and others only like the hard stuff.
 People that continue to drink alcoholic beverages are not teetotalers.
 Despite the Covid-19 pandemic driving up sales of alcohol, there are still individuals who simply don’t drink—before COVID and even now.

 Part of this group of people is those who used to drink but have chosen to discontinue and are now sober.
 Another part of this group is known as teetotalers.
 Teetotalism is the practice of abstaining from alcoholic drinks.
 Some who practice also support others to abstain as well.

-Although the words “sober” or “sobriety” tend to be connected with people who have had an addiction to alcohol or have dealt with alcohol abuse, have undergone alcohol rehab treatment, and no longer drinks, a teetotaler is not necessarily someone who struggled with alcohol abuse.
+A teetotaler is not necessarily someone who struggled with alcohol abuse.
+The words “sober” or “sobriety” tend to be connected with people who have had an addiction to alcohol or have dealt with alcohol abuse, have undergone alcohol rehab treatment, and no longer drink.
+However, people in recovery may not perfectly fit the teetotaler meaning.
 A teetotaler is someone who tends to choose abstinence from drinking for their own personal reasons.
 This can be because of alcohol abuse but may be for any number of reasons.